mozhoku/AWSIM/docs/Components/Vehicle/VPPIntegration/index.md

    components to this object:
     - `Aerodynamic Surface`

 Assign the references in the `Vehicle Controller`.
-For configuring these components, you can refer to the VPP.
+For configuring these components, you can refer to the VPP documentation.

 VPP Reference: [Dynamics](https://vehiclephysics.com/components/vehicle-dynamics/)